mongodb/specifications/source/uri-options/uri-options.rst

      - no timeout
      - no
      - Amount of time spent attempting to send or receive on a socket before timing out; note that this only applies to application operations, not SDAM

+   * - srvServiceName
+     - a valid SRV service name according to `RFC 6335 <https://datatracker.ietf.org/doc/html/rfc6335#section-5.1>`_; can be longer than 15 characters as long as the 63 (62 with prepended underscore) character DNS query limit is not surpassed
+     - "mongodb"
+     - no
+     - the service name to use for SRV lookup in `initial DNS seedlist discovery <../initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst>`_ and `SRV polling <../polling-srv-records-for-mongos-discovery/polling-srv-records-for-mongos-discovery.rst>`_

    * - ssl
      - "true" or "false"